-Wealthfront holds your assets with Apex Clearing Corporation, which is the same holding company that many discount brokers use, including TradeKing.
-Wealthfront invests your money through exchange traded funds, or ETFs, and offers a variety of account types, including IRAs and trusts.
+Wealthfront invests your money through exchange-traded funds, or ETFs, and offers a variety of account types, including IRAs and trusts.
 The type of account determines the assets you get access to.

-All accounts will get access to US Stocks, Foreign Stocks, Emerging Stocks, Dividend Stocks, US Government Bonds, and Treasury Inflation-Protected Securities (TIPS).
-Retirement accounts also get access to Corporate Bonds, Emerging Bonds, and Real Estate.
+All accounts will access US Stocks, Foreign Stocks, Emerging Stocks, Dividend Stocks, US Government Bonds, and Treasury Inflation-Protected Securities (TIPS).
+Retirement accounts also access Corporate Bonds, Emerging Bonds, and Real Estate.
 Taxable accounts get access to Natural Resources and Municipal Bonds.

 Their “daily” Tax-Loss Harvesting feature is a game changer.
-Tax loss harvesting is the strategy of selling losers, to capture the capital losses, reinvesting in a similar but not substantially similar investment for 30+ days, then reinvesting it in the original loser at a lower tax basis.
-When they first offered this, they were one of the first to do so.
+Tax loss harvesting is the strategy of selling losers to capture the capital losses, reinvesting in a similar but not substantially similar investment for 30+ days, then reinvesting it in the original loser at a lower tax basis.

-They’ve basically turned your investment account into a mutual fund, for just 0.25% of AUM.
+They’ve turned your investment account into a mutual fund for just 0.25% of AUM.

 Risk Tolerance & Asset Allocation Tool

 It’s pretty simple.
-It takes a few seconds to answer the 7-question Risk Tolerance questionnaire and it revealed this investment plan: (you can do this yourself without putting any personal information, they don’t ask for or require an email to play with this tool)
+It takes a few seconds to answer Wealthfront’s Risk Tolerance questionnaire to get your recommended investment plan: (you can do this yourself without putting any personal information, they don’t ask for or require an email to play with this tool)

 Under each category, they list the three leading ETFs.
 In theory, you could go and buy these allocations directly.
-If you click on more information, to View Your Plan, this dashboard appears:
+If you click on each of the bars, you’ll see a breakdown.

-You can play around with the Risk Tolerance slider, to see how the allocations change (max is 10), plus see the difference between a Taxable Investment Mix and a Retirement Investment Mix.
-I really like that the Projected Performance is a spread, versus a single line as it’s often depicted, because it more accurately reflects the data.
+You can play around with the Risk Tolerance slider to see how the allocations change (max is 10), plus see the difference between a Taxable Investment Mix and a Retirement Investment Mix.
+I like that the Projected Performance is a spread versus a single line as it’s often depicted because it more accurately reflects the data.

-As you can see, the investment for the taxable consists of mostly Vanguard funds (VTI ETF, VEA ETF, VWO ETF, and VIG ETF) plus a State Street XLE ETF for “natural resources” and iShares MUB ETF for municipal bonds.
-If you hover over the choice, they explain why they chose the fund they chose.
+As you can see, the investment options for the taxable account consist of mostly Vanguard funds (VTI ETF, VEA ETF, VWO ETF, and VIG ETF) plus a State Street XLE ETF for “natural resources” and iShares MUB ETF for municipal bonds.
+If you hover over the choice, they explain why they chose the fund.